Lifespan Nutrition Physiology

 • Apply knowledge of the science of nutrition to human health across the lifespan

-• Compare nutritional and dietary requirements relative to age, developmental and disease status
+• Compare nutritional and dietary requirements relative to age, and developmental stage.

-• Formulate a dietary intervention plan to address nutritional deficiencies or excesses according to the health needs of individuals relative to age, developmental, disease and socioeconomic status
+• Formulate a dietary intervention plan to address nutritional deficiencies or excesses according to the health needs of individuals.

 Prerequisite(s)